zammad/zammad-admin-documentation/channels/email/settings.rst

    .. note::

-      This does **not** limit ticket titles within the UI, just the subjects when replying to an Email.
+      This does **not** limit ticket titles within the UI, just the subjects when replying to an email.

 Enhanced settings